 Finding Wheels for Mobile Chicken Coops

-Wheels are a very important mobile chicken coop detail because once it’s finished the structure is heavy.
-Moving the coop without wheels would be difficult unless you created some type of slide motion by pulling with a three-wheeler.
-Since that wasn’t an option here I stuck with the idea of using wheels.
+Wheels are a very important mobile detail because once it’s finished the structure is heavy.
+Moving without wheels would be difficult unless you created some type of slide motion by pulling with a three-wheeler.
+Since that wasn’t an option here I stuck with wheels.

-We’ve almost always used a hard wheel base tire because air tires get punctured rather quickly.
+We use a hard wheel base tire because you never have to be concerned with them getting punctured.
 Simple things like thorns from bois d arc trees can put holes in a tire immediately.

 Securing the Tires onto the Chicken Coop